TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing.rst

 LanguageMenuProcessor
 =====================

-The :php:`LanguageMenuProcessor` utilizes :ts:`HMENU` to generate a JSON encoded menu string based on the site language configuration that will be decoded again and assigned to :ts:`FLUIDTEMPLATE` as variable.
+The :php:`LanguageMenuProcessor` utilizes :typoscript:`HMENU` to generate a JSON encoded menu string based on the site language configuration that will be decoded again and assigned to :typoscript:`FLUIDTEMPLATE` as variable.

 Options: